fajarmf10/en-el-si/README.md

 En-El-Si
 -------------

-En-El-Si is another product for your body.
-It contains a lot of vitamins and nutriens.
-You shouldn't consume it frequently, because it could damage your immune system.
+En-El-Si is a part of an annual event called Schematics.

 - Login admin : root/panel/
   - Admin User : fajarmf:stupidmonkey